iwmspy/SVR-PK/README.md

 Then, models with SVR-PK for each reaction dataset will be created.
 The results will be saved `SVR-PK/outputs/prediction_level1_augmented` folder with target IDs as subfolders.
-In each subfolder, you can find these files: (Fix this:bug: :exclamation:)
+In each subfolder, you can find these files:
 - `mod.pickle`                                : Pickle encompassing the constructed model
 - `prediction_results_prd_test(train).tsv`    : Predicted value for each sample by SVR-baseline models (i.e. prediction from product)
 - `prediction_results_rct_test(train).tsv`    : Predicted value for each sample by SVR-PK, -SK and -concatECFP models (i.e. prediction from reactant pair)